 Is the average different for males and females?

-In this lesson your students look at the two situations to which subtraction of decimals can be applied, partitioning (separating) and difference.
-The range of decimals is still contained to hundredths.
+In this session your students look at the two situations to which subtraction of decimals can be applied, partitioning (separating) and difference.
+The range of decimals is still constrained to hundredths.

 Compare the proportions of the Barbie doll with the normal proportions of a female.
 What do you notice?

-Some students may have heard of controversy surrounding the proportions of the Barbie Doll.
-A lot of criticism focuses on how the Barbie doll proportions, e.g. long neck, narrow waist, leg length compared to body length, creates unrealistic expectations around body image.
+- Some students may have heard of controversy surrounding the proportions of the Barbie Doll.
+A lot of criticism focuses on how the Barbie doll proportions create unrealistic expectations around body image, e.g. long neck, narrow waist, leg length compared to body length.
 Many videos are available about the controversy including attempts to sell more realistically proportioned dolls.